KanchiMoe/FixMyStreet-scrape/README.md

 ### Auto-find current highest report ID

-The highest report ID on FixMyStreet grows each day, meaning you have to constantly increase this value.
-This feature aims to solve that problem by trying to find what the current highest report ID is.
+FixMyStreet report IDs increase daily, requiring regular updates to track the latest one.
+This feature automates that process by identifying the current highest report ID.

-It uses the value of `UPPER_NUMBER` from the meta table and counts up sequentially.
-If the response is 404, it keeps a counter of how many 404s it has encountered consecutively.
-If it hits 5 404s consecutively, it takes the last non-404 response (be it, 200, 403, 410, etc) and stores that as the newest `UPPER_NUMBER`.
+It begins at the `UPPER_NUMBER` value stored in the meta table and increments sequentially.
+For each ID, it checks the response status:

+* If the response is a 404, it increments a consecutive failure counter.

+* After 5 consecutive 404s, it assumes the last successful response (e.g., 200, 403, 410) was the highest valid ID and updates `UPPER_NUMBER` accordingly.

 ## Database